ratiry/factorization-project/README.md

-"# monesa-project"
-This is simple web site made with : bootstrap 5, sass, html5, javascript progect was made for studying goals progect is uncommercial
+this is progect which can factorize certain number this project was made with HTML, js,css project was made for studying goals